Sunset

 Notable

-Brooklyn's largest Roman Catholic Church.
-St. Michael's Roman
+Street) Brooklyn's largest Roman Catholic Church.
+St. Michael's

-Catholic Church Notable for its egg-shaped domes atop a 200-foot
+Roman Catholic Church Notable for its egg-shaped domes atop

 Sources